-The Industrial Revolution was defined by the application of power-driven machinery to manufacturing.
-It was not until 1873 that a dynamo capable of prolonged operation was developed.
-Through the nineteenth century the use of electric power was limited by small productive capacity, short transmission lines, and high cost.
-The coming of the railroads greatly facilitated the industrialization process and the building of transcontinental railroads mimicked the early growth of roads during the beginning of the Agricultural Revolution.
+A defining feature of the Industrial Revolution was the introduction of power-driven machinery to manufacturing.
+Another related feature was the introduction of machinery for efficient long-distance transportation.
+The coming of the railroads greatly facilitated the industrialization process by enabling the exchange of raw materials and finished products on a global scale; the building of transcontinental railroads mimicked the early growth of roads during the beginning of the Agricultural Revolution.

-The Industrial Revolution became characterized by six basic characteristics: Standardization: mass production of identical parts.
-Concentration: work and energy maintained locally.
-Centralization: authoritative leadership.
-Specialization: division of labor.
-Synchronization: work at the pace of machines.
-Maximization: strategic planning.
+The Industrial Revolution became characterized by six basic characteristics: standardization as seen in the mass production of identical parts; concentration in the sense that work and energy were maintained locally; centralization relying on authoritative leadership; specialization reflected in the application of division of labor; synchronization to optimize the pace of machines; and maximization of outputs resulting from strategic planning.